mayone23/Hand-on-Neural-Network-and-Convolutional-Neural-Network/README.md

 	2. Output Layer: It depends upon the type of model configuration.If our model is regression model then the output layer will have only one output node and if our model is based on classification then the number of output layer is the number of classes or number of different labels.
-So, it is completely depends upon the type of model we have choosed.
+So, it is completely depends upon the type of model we have chosen.

 	3. Hidden Layer: This is the most important portion of the Neural Network.
 There is no hard and fast rules in choosing number of neurons and number of hidden layers.
 But, if we follow some of the basic